lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/flashing-board.rst

 Once your board is exposed as a mass storage device, you can proceed to flash the ``sdcard.img`` on your BeagleV-Fire's eMMC.

-This document outlines two methods to flash from your local machine to BeagleV Fire's eMMC.
+This document outlines two methods to flash from your local machine to BeagleV-Fire's eMMC.

 1. First method is to use `Balena Etcher <https://etcher.balena.io/#download-etcher>`_ software.
 This software can be used to flash image in either Windows or Linux operating system.